Why Intermittent Fasting Isn't The Best Diet For You

 Analogue wall clock displaying the time 10 past 10

-Some people may only eat between a window of 10am-6pm and fast for all the other hours of the day, for example.
+Some people may only eat between a certain window of time e.g. 10am-6pm.
 Other people may fast on alternate days.
-For this post, I’m going to focus on the daily eating hours type of intermittent fasting.
+For this post, I’m going to focus on the daily time restricted eating hours type of intermittent fasting.

 So, does intermittent fasting really work for weight loss?